navidrome/website/content/en/docs/Usage/monitoring.md

 Prometheus is a service that takes data from a metrics endpoint and collects it.
 Grafana is a dashboard service that can take data from a Prometheus server and display it.
-Navidrome has an easy way to create a `/metrics` endpoint that Prometheus can use.
+Navidrome has an easy way to create a metrics endpoint that Prometheus can use.
 Once you point Prometheus to this endpoint, and Grafana to your Prometheus server, you will be able to monitor your Navidrome instance.

-The easiest way to do this is using docker-compose and docker-compose networks.
+The easiest way to do this is using docker-compose and Docker networks.

 ### Configuration
 You need to set `ND_PROMETHEUS_ENABLED` to enable Prometheus metrics endpoint.
 Setting custom `ND_PROMETHEUS_METRICSPATH` is highly recommended if your Navidrome instance is publicly available.
-If you are using a reverse proxy, you can also set this enpoint to require a username and password.

-Minimal docker compose example file with metrics enabled, and Prometheus and Grafana containers:
+Minimal docker compose example file with metrics enabled, and Prometheus and Grafana
+containers:

 ```yml
 version: '3'